 measures are in place to ensure the house is protected from fire hazards and burglary.

-If things go wron
+If things go wrong

-Unipol can step in and help t resolve issues with Code land

-If your landlord is not a mem of the Code, unfortunately Unipol cannot intervene but will be able to signpost you for support
+Unipol can step in and help to resolve issues with Code landlords.
+If your landlord is not a member of the Code, unfortunately Unipol cannot intervene but will be able to signpost you for support.